Pickled Mustard Greens (Haam Choy) | The Woks of Life

 When removing the vegetables from the jar, use clean utensils and clean hands, so no contamination occurs.

-They will keep for weeks in the refrigerator, but it’s best to use them within a month or two.
+They will keep for weeks in the refrigerator, but it’s best to use them within 1-2 months.

 I was pretty surprised at how little time it takes to make such a complex ingredient, but we cooked a Chicken with Haam Choy stir-fry 10 days after we began the process, and it was delicious!
 The Mustard greens were fragrant and took on a nice gingery taste.